GHASS19/Guide_to_Springboard_Case_Studies/README.md

 ## 3. [Predicting the Price of a Property](https://github.com/GHASS19/Predicting-the-Price-of-a-Property)

 ### Main Ideas
-- I tested four different models with a standard scaler on each one for my supervised regression price prediction of a home in the Seattle metro area.
+- I tested four different models, (Linear Regression, Ridge Regression, Random Forest Regression and XGB Regression) with a standard scaler on each one for my supervised regression price prediction of a home in the Seattle metro area.
 - The most accurate R2 score on the test data was Linear Regression at .4696.
 It would be hard to predict the price of a home if you get less than half of them correct.

 ### Key Findings